-Minnesota State and the University of Minnesota have established, and improved cooperative inter system transfer programs, including articulated transfer standards, a transfer curriculum, and a transfer specialists' network.
-Since 1991, when the two systems submitted a joint plan and report to the Legislature, Progress in Improving Student Transfer, transfer across systems throughout the state has improved greatly.
+Minnesota State and the University of Minnesota have established, and improved, cooperative intersystem transfer programs.
+Since 1991, when the two systems submitted a joint plan and report to the state legislature, Progress in Improving Student Transfer, transfer across systems throughout the state has improved greatly.
 The following summarizes several key transfer initiatives.